We offer a discreet, speedy resolution for the removal of fleas, removing your unwanted guests quickly and safely.

 Life cycle and development

 Some species breed all year round while others synchronise their activities with their hosts’ life cycles or with local environmental factors and climatic conditions.
+Fleas are generally most common in the summer when temperatures and humidity are best for them to breed.
 Flea populations consist of roughly 50% eggs, 35% larvae, 10% pupae, and 5% adults.
+This is important to understand because if you see 10 adult fleas, that means there are likely around 100 eggs 70 larva and 20 pupae already in your home.
+Plus, fleas breed fast so a few can turn into a full blown infestation very quickly.

 Jumping